fyeh/vsm7dsf/README.md

 Building

-  Build LiveProxy first the build Cisco DS Filter
+  Build LiveProxy first then build Cisco DS Filter.
+Do this for whichever configuration (Debug or Release) you are building for.
+  IE build Liveproxy for Debug then Cisco DS Filter for Debug.
+When you are ready to release, build LiveProxy for Release then Cisco DS Filter for Release.

 Using